Sahil-Chhabra-09/CLEAN_CODE/README.md

 - functions should be max 20 lines long
 - functions should have no side-effects (function promises to do one thing, but it also does other hidden things)
 - output arguments should be avoided (addData(s) is ambiguous as it does not tell it's adding data to something else or to s)
+- the getters and the setters should be seperate
+-

 ### Principal explanations: